nyomanb/lr_plugin_computer_vision_tagging/project_plan.md

 # Completed Phases
 This section is basically the changelog in reverse chronological order

+# Phase 7 - Feature
+- [X] Branch
+- [X] Export option to be able to set megapixels = 0 which means sending the full resolution image to services
+- [X] Fix bug when calling recursion guard when Clarifai 401 error occurs
+- [X] Ability to sort tags alphabetically or by probability
+- [X] Preference to use unique naming for sidecar files (iso date + HHMMSS) -- default to false
+- [X] Version bump

 # Phase 6 - Feature
 - [X] Branch